-As of November of 2021, legislatures introduced the Student Mental Health Helpline Act of 2021.
+As of November 2021, legislatures introduced the Student Mental Health Helpline Act of 2021.
 The bill would authorize grants that support student mental health and safety helplines.
-According to the bill “the Substance Abuse and Mental Health Services Administration (SAMHSA) may award the grants to agencies or other subdivisions of a state, Indian tribe, or local government that is primarily responsible for health, public health, or education.”
+According to the bill, “the Substance Abuse and Mental Health Services Administration (SAMHSA) may award the grants to agencies or other subdivisions of a state, Indian tribe, or local government primarily responsible for health, public health, or education.”

-Leaders in American politics recognize the heavy burden that is placed on the public health school system when it comes to the mental health of students, teachers and administrators.
-Steps are being taken to give them more funding to hire the necessary staff.
+Leaders in American politics recognize the heavy burden that is placed on the public health school system when it comes to the mental health of students, teachers, and administrators.
+As a result, steps are being taken to give them more funding to hire the necessary staff.

 To learn more about supporting mental health in educational environments,

 reach out to Agile Education Marketing.